Denise Massar on “Mothers of Sparta” by Dawn Davies

 JS: And thank you so much for being here today.
 How can our listeners find you?

-DM: They can find me at, uh, probably the best place where everything is all in one denisemasseur.org.
+DM: They can find me at, uh, probably the best place where everything is on my website.
 I love memoir recommendations or book recommendations.
-If anyone has one.
-On my website, just shoot me an email.
-Uh, and maybe I’ll review your book.
-I do a Book Buzz on Facebook and my author page is Denise Massar on Facebook.
-Um, I’m Denise Massar on Twitter.
-So any of those places, but probably my, um, website is the best one.
+If anyone has one, just shoot me an email.
+I do a Book Buzz on Facebook.
+I’m Denise Massar on Twitter.
+So any of those places, but probably my website is the best one.
 Send me your reviews or your recommendations.
 I would love to hear them.

 JS: Thank you so much.